Berke-Ates/AST/README.md

 https://github.com/Berke-Ates/AST`
 2. Install the requirements by following the instructions in the [Requirements](#requirements) section.
-3. Register the desired dialects using the provided interface.
-4. Build the project by following the instructions in the [Building](#building) section.
+3. Build the project by following the instructions in the [Building](#building) section.
-5. Run MLIRsmith with the appropriate configuration options to generate random MLIR code.
+4. Run MLIRsmith with the appropriate configuration options to generate random MLIR code.

 For more details on using MLIRsmith and its various options, please refer to the